balajich004/Etch-a-Sketch/README.md

 # Project Title

-Etch a Sckecth
+Etch a Scketch

 ## About

 This is a project built to understand and showcase my Javascript skills.
 This is a simple dynamic project about etch a sketch a simple game that we have played one or the other time.
-Some might even be familiar with the word magic slate too, It is the same.In this project I have implemented a lot of events through js and even some new cool css feauters.
+Some might even be familiar with the word "magic slate" too, It is the same.In this project I have implemented a lot of events through js and even some new cool css feauters.
 Hope you enjoy it!

 ## Tech Stack